gattiuday/portfolio/index.md

 ## Summary

-Data Analyst with 2 years of experience in analyzing complex datasets and developing data-driven insights.
-Lead teams in optimizing processes and supporting businesses with decision-making insights with expertise in customer and resource management in supply chain.
+Supply Chain Data Analyst with 2 years of experience in analyzing complex datasets and developing data-driven insights for supply chain optimization.
+Lead teams in optimizing inventory processes and supporting businesses with decision-making insights with expertise in customer and resource management in supply chain.